josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🐌_delays_are_violence.md

 ## 🏮 Footer

-*Delays Are Violence* is a living node of the Polaris Protocol.
+*🐌 Delays Are Violence* is a living node of the Polaris Protocol.
 It documents how time itself is weaponised through administrative delay, converting waiting into exhaustion and harm.

 > 📡 Cross-references: